 Lovoamphetamine Addiction Treatment

-If you or someone you know is addicted to levoamphetamine such as Adderall or some other amphetamine containing drug, call our helpline today at 800-768-8728 to talk with a counselor.
+If you or someone you know is addicted to levoamphetamine such as Adderall or some other amphetamine containing drug, get help today at 800-816-1059(Who Answers?).
 We can help you find local addiction treatment that will provide you with a safe, clean environment where you can get support, counseling and treatment for this devastating condition.
 Amphetamines do not have to run your life—addiction treatment is readily available to help you get past levoamphetamine addiction and move on with a drug free lifestyle.